Introduction to the Shell and Command Line on Oracle Linux

 umask 0022

-10. Create a new directory called perm in the temp3 directory using the mkdir command.
+10. Create a new directory called perm in the temp3 directory.

 mkdir temp3/perm

-11. Change to the etc directory and list these four files – group, motd, shadow, fstab for Oracle Linux using the ls command.
+11. Change to the /etc directory and list these four files: group, motd, shadow, and fstab.

 cd /etc